The pros and cons of investing in gold

 Speculators cause price swings

-Gold prices can be quite volatile.
+Generally, gold prices can be quite volatile.
 In fact, Holmes says that 70 percent of the time, it's a "nonevent" for the price of gold to rise or fall 15 percent in a 12-month period.
 In other words, investors can expect annual price swings of that magnitude or more much of the time.
 Gold stocks can experience even greater volatility than futures.

 "Since the primary use of gold in an (investment) portfolio is as a hedge, it's important to think like a central banker.
 The more growth comes from areas of the world that have high savings, the more (the price of) gold is likely to continue to rise because those savings need to be put to work in nondollar instruments, which include gold and other hard assets," Hyzy says.

-Holmes believes conservative investors should have 10 percent of their portfolio in gold and aggressive investors might want as much as 20 percent to 30 percent in this precious metal.
+Holmes believes conservative investors should have 10 percent of their portfolio in gold and aggressive investors might want as much as 20 to 30 percent in this precious metal.

 Hyzy isn't sold on that proposition.
 He says there's no hard evidence that individual investors own that much gold, and most people shouldn't have a big chunk of their wealth in any one company or commodity.

 "You still have to understand that you shouldn't own too much of any one thing," he says.